metauni/metauni.github.io/posts/instructions/instructions-admin.md

 # Instructions for speakers

 These instructions aim to be a detailed guide to giving a successful talk in metauni.
 First you should follow the [normal instructions](instructions) to install and setup Roblox and spatial voice.
-Then you should check the [hardware](hardware) page for information about tablets and microphones.
+Then you should check the [hardware](hardware) page for tablet and microphone recommendations.

 ## Joining the event